Applicable to Gentiles in Community of Israel 1250 BC?

 What if you live where you can find no other believers?
-How do you comply?
+How do you comply with a meeting requirement?
 I believe that Jesus taught even when you are one by yourself and pray in secret, that the Father still hears and still answers.
-(Matt 6:6, pray in secret, and father who sees in secret will reward you openly.)
+(Matt 6:6, pray in secret, and the Father who sees in secret will reward you openly.)
 Also, in the Original Gospel of Matthew reconstructed by Rives, we read: "Wherever there are two, they are not without God.
 And wherever there is one alone, I say I am with him."
 (Matt 18:20, OGM.)

 What is Worship?

 Assuming again that Sabbath is not just rest, but a day of worship in a meeting, how do we do worship?
 This answer can apply to the Lord's Day instead or in addition, depending on what the Holy Spirit has taught you is the answer regarding Leviticus 23:3.